 Hard to believe.
-Other catastrophic errors during the surgery and ptient died on the operating table.
-Hit the link for the full nightmare.
+Other catastrophic errors during the surgery and patient died on the operating table.
+You wonder how these mistakes can be made… Hit the link for the full story.

 He eventually removed Mr. Bryan’s liver, thinking it was his spleen.
 The Health Department noted in its report that, in addition to being on different sides of the abdomen, “spleens and livers are anatomically distinct, have different consistencies, and are different colors.”